 1) If you DO NOT wish to request CME credit for virtual attendance, view the live stream here.

-2) If you DO want to request CME credit for virtual participation, email [email protected] by between 8:00-8:30am Tuesday, Feb.
-4th to be eligible with your full name, degree and organization.
+2) If you DO want to request CME credit for virtual participation, to be eligible, send an email between 8:00-8:30am Tuesday, Feb.
+4th with your full name, degree and organization to [email protected].

 Submit online questions via Twitter: @HMSOsherCenter (#SOlivierFeb4)